-Here we present an evolutionary model where individuals use associative learning to develop a tendency to behave aggressively (or peacefully) in the context of competition over resource, depending on a quantitative morphological trait (i.e.: a badge indicating quality) they perceive in their opponents.
+We present an evolutionary model where individuals use associative learning to develop a tendency to behave aggressively (or peacefully) in the context of competition over resources depending on a quantitative morphological trait (i.e.: a badge indicating quality) they perceive in their opponents.
 Over evolutionary time the size of the badge evolves, and its dependency on the individual’s quality.
 Under this simple set up, individuals can use the badge as a signal of quality.
 We use the model to assess under what conditions we expect communication signals to evolve as handicaps or conventions.

 The model

 We model the evolution of signals indicating individual quality in the context of agonistic interactions.
 For simplicity we consider a population of haploid individuals with non-overlapping generations.
 Individuals are born every generation with a level of quality (Qi, where i is subscript of the population vector of size N) given by a number between zero and one, which is drawn from a truncated normal distribution N0.5,σ.
-An individual with quality 0 has the lowest RHP, while an individual with quality 1 has the highest.
+An individual with quality 0 has the lowest resource holding potential, while an individual with quality 1 has the highest.
 As they develop, individuals produce a phenotypic signal (badge), the size of which depends on their quality according to a reaction norm given by Bi=1/1+eαi-βiQi; where αi and βi are individual specific traits that determine the shape of the reaction norm (Fig. A).
 Variation in αi and βi means individuals can have either uninformative (flat) or informative (logistic) norms.
 Informative reaction norms represent a developmental program where the phenotype of the individual is determined by the environmental conditions under which it grows, thus causing a correlation between quality and signal.
 The size of the signal is constrained to take values between zero and one.
 We assume different values of these traits are given by different alleles and are inherited from mother to offspring unless, with a small probability (μ), mutation changes the allelic value of the offspring by an amount taken from a normal distribution TN0,σμ.

 After birth, individuals go through a round of viability selection.
 The survival probability of an individual is given by si=1/1+e-k1-k2Qi-Bi, where k1 and k2 are parameter values determining the shape of the survival function.
 Importantly, if k2=0 survival probability is independent of quality, while if k2>0 lower quality individuals pay a higher price for similar-sized badge, fulfilling the core assumption of the handicap principle (Botero et al. 2010; Grafen 1990; Johnstone and Norris 1993).

 Individuals who survive engage in a series of pairwise interactions where they compete for resources.
 In each interaction individuals must decide whether to escalate a fight or not.
-Following the classic hawk-dove game (Maynard-Smith 1982), if the focal individual fights and its partner does not, the focal gets as pay-off the resource of value V while its partner gets nothing; if both individuals restrain from fighting, then they split up the resource in half; if both decide to fight they split up the cost of fighting and the winner takes over the resource.
-We further assume that the probability of wining a fight for the focal individual depends on the difference in quality between it and its interacting partner; specifically it is given by pij=1/1+e-k3Qi-Qj, where k3 is a parameter defining how strong the quality difference determines the winning probability, and i and j denote the the position in the population vector of the focal and its interacting partner, respectively.
+Following the classic hawk-dove game (Maynard-Smith 1982).
+If the focal individual fights and its partner does not, the focal gets as pay-off the resource of value V while its partner gets nothing.
+If both individuals restrain from fighting, then they split up the resource in half.
+Finally, if both decide to fight they split up the cost of fighting and the winner takes over the resource.
+We further assume that the probability of wining a fight for the focal individual depends on the difference in quality between it and its interacting partner; specifically it is given by pij=1/1+e-k3Qi-Qj, where k3 is a parameter defining how strongly does difference in quality determines winning probability, and i and j denote the the position in the population vector of the focal and its interacting partner, respectively.